Glam rock is a subgenre of Rock & Roll

 Although its heyday has long since passed, glam rock has been highly influential in the development of popular music.
 Hair Metal

 is an obvious result, but you'd also be hard pressed to find a British Punk Rock

 , New Romantic

-or New Wave
+, New Wave Music

 band not influnced by Bowie or Bryan Ferry, while the simple style and image conscious approach have been a major influnce on Britpop

 and a lot of contemporary Indie rock.

 - Bishōnen: Bloody everywhere, young Bowie and Bolan being particularly notable examples.

 - Bishie Sparkle: Yes, they did this in real life... with glitter and it was awesome.